-The Young Artists Piano Program is a high-level, intensive summer program for advanced high school age pianists.
-Admission to the program is highly competitive, with a class size of 15 students per session.
-The program offers young pianists private lessons, master classes, and a variety of performance opportunities.
-Students enhance individual development through the study of technique, style, tonal quality, and repertoire.
-Each year the program attracts students from around the world, most recently including students from Israel, Brazil, Chile, China, Korea, Germany, Italy, United Kingdom, and Canada.
+The Young Artists Piano Program (YAPP), under the direction of Gila Goldstein, is an intensive summer training program for advanced high school-age pianists.
+Admission to the program is highly competitive and is limited to a class size that encourages individualized attention.
+The YAPP attracts students from around the world, including those from Israel, Brazil, Chile, China, Korea, Germany, Italy, the UK, and Canada.

 - Master classes with some of the world’s most esteemed music professionals (past visits and classes include Emanuel Ax, Kirill Gerstein, Lang Lang, Claude Frank, Lars Vogt, Anthony di Bonaventura, Tatyana Dudochkin, Frank Glazer, Yoonjung Han, Maxim Moglievsky, Paul Rosnak, Victor Rosenbaum, and Sergey Schepkin)

 - Chamber music coachings and performances, guided by Director of Piano Chamber Music, Melinda Lee Masur (joint chamber music with the Young Artists Orchestra for six-week students, and optional four-hand piano chamber music for three-week students)

 - Other solo performance opportunities, including community concerts throughout several locations in the Berkshires

 - Special repertoire projects that focus on specific composers and styles